cwentland0/perform/doc/roms/rominputs.rst

 Feature Scaling Profiles
 ------------------------
-Feature scaling is a routine procedure in data science for ensuring that the datasets used to train a model are normalized and no specific feature if given an inordinate amount of weight in the training procedure.
+Feature scaling is a routine procedure in data science for ensuring that the datasets used to train a model are normalized and no specific feature is given an inordinate amount of weight in the training procedure.
 This addresses the wide range of magnitudes seeing in flow field data: pressure can be :math:`\mathcal{O}(1\text{e}6)`, temperature can be :math:`\mathcal{O}(1\text{e}3)`, velocity can be :math:`\mathcal{O}(10)`, and species mass fraction is :math:`\mathcal{O}(1)`.
 When data is ingested by the model or the model makes a prediction during the inference stage (e.g. ROM runtime), the same scaling procedure must be applied.

 In **PERFORM**, ROM models are generally trained on and operate on snapshots of the conservative or primitive state profile.
 Data standardization of a solution profile (given here generally by :math:`\mathbf{u}`) is computed as